VL-JEPA: Joint Embedding Predictive Architecture for Vision-language: Implementation of VL-JEPA

 \subsection{Two-stage Training}

 }

-{\textbf{Large-scale Pretraining.} VL-JEPA is trained with two stages.
+\textbf{Large-scale Pretraining.} VL-JEPA is trained with two stages.
 The first query-free pretraining stage aims to establish robust vision-language alignment using massive caption data.
-We use PLM-Image-Auto \citep{cho2025perceptionlm}, Datacomp \citep{gadre2023datacomp} and YFCC-100M \citep{thomee2016yfcc100m} for image-text data.
-For video-text data, we include PLM-Video-Auto \citep{cho2025perceptionlm}, Ego4D atomic action descriptions \citep{grauman2022ego4d}, and an internal dataset Action100M consisting captions generated on HowTo100M videos \citep{chen2025planning}.}
+We use Datacomp \citep{gadre2023datacomp} and YFCC-100M \citep{thomee2016yfcc100m} for image-text data.
+For video-text data, we use \textsc{Action100M} \citep{chen2026action100m}, which consists action description and video captions generated on HowTo100M videos \citep{chen2025planning}.

-{We first do image-only training on Datacomp and YFCC-100M with only 1 frame per visual input, which allows us to use a large batch size of 24k.
+We first do image-only training on Datacomp and YFCC-100M with only 1 frame per visual input, which allows us to use a large batch size of 24k.
 After 100k iterations, the model has seen 2B samples and achieved 61.6\% ImageNet zero-shot accuracy (without prompt ensembling).
-Then, we continue with joint image-video pretraining with 16 frames per input.
-The pretraining takes 2 weeks using 24 nodes with 8$\times$NVIDIA H200 GPUs each.
+Then, we continue with video pretraining with 8 frames per input for 60k iterations and 32 frames for 10k iterations in the end.
+The pretraining takes 4 weeks using 24 nodes with 8$\times$NVIDIA H200 GPUs each.
 We adopt a constant learning rate of $5{\times}10^{-5}$ to facilitate extended training.
-We call the resulting model \textbf{VL-JEPA$_\texttt{BASE}$} and measure \textit{zero-shot} classification and retreival performance with this model. }
+We refer the readers to the Action100M paper \citep{chen2026action100m} for more details.
+We call the resulting model \textbf{VL-JEPA$_\texttt{BASE}$} and measure \textit{zero-shot} classification and retrieval performance with this model.

-{ \textbf{Supervised Finetuning.} The second query-conditioned supervised finetuning (SFT) stage empowers VL-JEPA VQA capabilities while maintaining the pretrained vision-language alignment for classification and retrieval.
-The training data is selected from the PLM data mixture \citep{cho2025perceptionlm}, including 25M VQA samples, 2.8M captioning samples, 1.8M classification samples, and downsampled pretraining stage data to avoid catastrophic forgetting.}
+\textbf{Supervised Finetuning.} The second query-conditioned supervised finetuning (SFT) stage empowers VL-JEPA VQA capabilities while maintaining the pretrained vision-language alignment for classification and retrieval.
+The training data is selected from the PLM data mixture \citep{cho2025perceptionlm}, including 25M VQA samples, 2.8M captioning samples, 1.8M classification samples, and downsampled pretraining stage data to avoid catastrophic forgetting.

-{We train the model for 35k steps with a batch size of 6k ($\sim$2 days with 24 nodes), with cosine learning rate annealing applied to improve convergence.
-Since excessive human labelled data is included in this SFT data mixture, we no longer emphasize \textit{zero-shot} evaluation for the resulting \textbf{VL-JEPA$_\texttt{SFT}$} from this stage.
-Instead, we evaluate VQA capabilities and compare it with state-of-the-art \textit{specialist} models. }
+We train the model for 83k steps with a batch size of 3,072 ($\sim$2.5s days with 24 nodes), with cosine learning rate annealing applied to improve convergence.
+Since excessive human labeled data is included in this SFT data mixture, we no longer emphasize \textit{zero-shot} evaluation for the resulting \textbf{VL-JEPA$_\texttt{SFT}$} from this stage.
+Instead, we evaluate VQA capabilities and compare it with state-of-the-art \textit{specialist} models.